 4. When you select a user, Druva inSync performs the following checks as a part of verification:

 - App authentication: This step checks if Druva inSync can generate refresh tokens and access tokens for the application.
-This step detects changes related to Office 365 permissions.
+This step detects changes related to Microsoft 365 permissions.

-- User and user’s endpoints existence: This step checks if the user exists at the Office 365 end.
+- User and user’s endpoints existence: This step checks if the user exists at the Microsoft 365 end.